Wall Street on track to snap 3-day losing streak as technology stocks rise

 Signs of rising inflation have increased bets that the Federal Reserve may tighten its policy soon, hitting rate-sensitive growth stocks that set the tech-heavy Nasdaq on track for its fifth consecutive weekly drop.

 Retailers were a weak spot.
-Ralph Lauren Corp (RL.N) dropped 8.33% after it forecast full-year sales below analysts' estimates. read more
+Ralph Lauren Corp dropped 8.33% after it forecast full-year sales below analysts’ estimates.

-Kohl's Corp (KSS.N) slumped 10.02% after warning of a hit to its full-year profit margin from higher labor and shipping costs, as well as selling fewer products at full price. read more
+Kohl’s Corp slumped 10.02% after warning of a hit to its full-year profit margin from higher labor and shipping costs, as well as selling fewer products at full price.

 Advancing issues outnumbered declining ones on the NYSE by a 1.69-to-1 ratio; on Nasdaq, a 1.74-to-1 ratio favored advancers.